There’s a stifling kind of caring to avoid for happiness and health.

 As much as I’m interested in big-picture topics, I’m just as interested in nuances that are impossible to measure.
 For example, I think that not caring about other people’s opinion is healthy.
 I’ll explain with a story:

 I was one of the few people who got along with The Poker as I called him.
 I watched other people get irritated or angry at him every day.
 There was no question that he went out of his way to rub you hard in the wrong way.
-But he was also very smart and had traveled all over the world, mostly looking for wives.
+But he was also very smart and had traveled all over the world, mostly looking for wives, so he was full of good stories.
 One day we were eating lunch together and he asked me why I didn’t get irritated with him when he tried to make me mad.
 A bold question!

 He had that deer in the headlights look.
 I don’t think anyone had ever said that to him before.